CarlFredriksson/RL_an_introduction/README.md

 # Reinforcement Learning: An Introduction

-Solutions for programming exercises in "Reinforcement Learning: An Introduction" by Sutton and Barto.
+Exercise solutions and notes for the book "Reinforcement Learning: An Introduction" by Sutton and Barto.